Compare · Naya vs Things

 Does Naya have due dates and reminders?

-Naya resurfaces by context and timing rather than shouting on a clock — gentle reminders at the right time, not a deadline engine.
+Naya resurfaces by context and timing rather than shouting on a clock: gentle reminders at the right time instead of a deadline engine.

 No card today.
 One quiet message when there is room.